Gabriel-VM/postman-api-testing/README.md

 ✔️ GET, POST, PATCH, DELETE requests
 ✔️ Query parameters, request bodies, headers
 ✔️ JSON responses and status code validation
-✔️ Basic scripting in Pre-Request and Tests tabs
+✔️ Basic scripting in Post-Request and Tests tabs
 ✔️ Postman variables for reusability

 You can explore each request, modify values, debug behavior, and extend the tests.